 Generally, Permit Sonoma records are available upon request regardless of whether the request specifically invokes the California Public Records Act (PRA).
 The PRA allows the public to inspect and request copies of qualifying public records prepared or retained by any public agency.

-Anyone may choose to invoke the PRA to obtain electronic copies of records or copies of documents not otherwise available at the Records Counter.
-Such requests must be made in writing.
-Permit Sonoma staff will respond to the written request within 10 days, in accordance with established procedures in the PRA.
+Anyone may choose to invoke the PRA to obtain electronic copies of records or copies of documents not otherwise available at the Records Counter, Permits Online, Permit History/Parcel Search, or other search tools.
+Such requests must be made in writing following the instructions in the box below.
+Permit Sonoma staff will respond to the written request within ten (10) days, in accordance with established procedures in the PRA.

 In most cases, documents can be copied.
 However, there are exceptions: